-This magnificent Gothic edifice, known as the mother church of the Roman Catholic Archdiocese, is one of Vienna’s most culturally significant landmarks.
+The magnificent Gothic edifice that is St Stephen’s Cathedral, the mother church of the Roman Catholic Archdiocese of Vienna, is one of Vienna’s most culturally significant landmarks.
 It’s also an important heritage site, and is respected across Austria and indeed throughout the world.

-The building of the original church commenced around 1137, on a site that is believed to have been an Ancient Roman cemetery.
-This first building was finished in 1160, but it was entirely ravaged by a large fire, leaving very little remaining besides the stone foundations on which it stood.
+The construction of the original church commenced around 1137, on a site that is believed to have been an Ancient Roman cemetery.
+This first building was finished in 1160, but it was entirely ravaged by a large fire in 1258, leaving very little remaining besides the stone foundations on which it stood.
 The church was reconstructed using two surviving towers and was once again consecrated in 1263.
-Since then, St Stephen’s Cathedral, or Stephansdom to give it its German-language title, has continued to gradually grow and reshape over time, with large sections rebuilt after damage caused during WWII, and various towers, extensions, and decorations added over the centuries.
+Since then, St Stephen’s Cathedral, or Stephansdom to give it its German-language title, has continued to gradually grow and reshape over time, with large sections rebuilt after damage caused during WWII, and various towers, extensions and decorations added over the centuries.

-The exterior of the cathedral is made up of limestone walls, adorned with intricately detailed statues and is an amalgamation of Romanesque and Gothic architectural styles.
-Its most striking feature, immediately eye-catching, is the decorative, coloured tile roof, featuring a striking diamond pattern in white, yellow, green and brown.
+The exterior of the cathedral is made up of limestone walls that have been adorned with intricately detailed statues.
+The design is an amalgamation of Romanesque and Gothic architectural styles.
+But the cathedral’s most striking feature, which is immediately eye-catching, is the decorative, coloured tile roof, featuring a striking diamond pattern in white, yellow, green and brown.
 The mosaic on the south side of the roof features an intimidating Imperial double-headed eagle that pops out in black from the 230,000 tiles that make up the ceramic mosaic spread.
 On the north side, the coats of arms of the City of Vienna and the Republic of Austria can be seen.

-A prominent feature of the building is its towers, scraping the sky with their mottled, ornate spires.
+A prominent feature of St Stephen’s Cathedral is its towers, which seemingly scrape the sky with their mottled, ornate spires.
 The tallest, known affectionately as “Steffl”, is the south tower, which stands autocratically at a staggering 136 metres (446 feet) high and has become an icon of the city’s skyline, visible from almost anywhere in Vienna.
 Inside the north tower hangs the Pummerin, one of Europe’s largest free-swinging bells, which is etched with images of the Virgin Mary.
-Legend has it, Beethoven‘s deafness first became apparent to him when he observed birds flying away from the tower yet could not hear the sound of Pummerin ringing.
+Legend has it that Beethoven‘s deafness first became apparent to him when he observed birds flying away from the north tower yet could not hear the sound of the Pummerin ringing.

-Those brave enough to make the pilgrimage up to the peak, to the viewing room, will be rewarded with a dramatic view from St Stephen’s Cathedral of Vienna below – an especially incredible sight on a clear day with a blue sky.
+Those who make the pilgrimage up the 343 steps to the peak of the south tower, to the viewing room, will be rewarded with a dramatic view from St Stephen’s Cathedral of Vienna below – an especially incredible sight on a clear day with a blue sky.

-Beneath the floor lie St Stephen’s Cathedral’s catacombs, chambers containing the remains of around 10,000 deceased are arranged in tiers stacked on top of one another, a part of the church that has been sealed off from the public since 1783.
+Beneath the floor lie St Stephen’s Cathedral’s catacombs, chambers containing the remains of around 10,000 deceased, which are arranged in parts in tiers stacked on top of one another, a part of the church that can only be seen by guided tour.

 One of Austria’s proudest historical monuments, St Stephen’s Cathedral is an incredible sight to behold and the most impressive of the churches in Vienna.
-Open year-round to the public, with many events and concerts around festive times, and various guided tours in English available, it is one of Vienna’s most popular landmarks, attracting over one million tourists every year.
+Open year-round to the public, the cathedral hosts many events throughout the year, including its popular Christmas Concerts.
+Various guided tours in English are available, and it is one of Vienna’s most popular landmarks, attracting over one million tourists every year.